bentomhall/nih-system/homebrewery/world/player-options.md

 Your pact weapon disappears if it is more than 5 feet away from you for 1 minute or more.
 It also disappears if you use this feature again, if you dismiss the weapon (no action required), or if you die.

 You can transform one magic weapon into your pact weapon by performing a special ritual while you hold the weapon.
 You perform the ritual over the course of 1 hour, which can be done during a short rest.
-You can then dismiss the weapon, shunting it into an extradimensional space, and it appears whenever you create your pact weapon thereafter.
+You can then dismiss the weapon, shunting it into an extra-dimensional space, and it appears whenever you create your pact weapon thereafter.
 You can't affect an artifact or a sentient weapon in this way.
 The weapon ceases being your pact weapon if you die, if you perform the 1-hour ritual on a different weapon, or if you use a 1-hour ritual to break your bond to it.
 The weapon appears at your feet if it is in the extradimensional space when the bond breaks.
 \column
 #### Pact of the Tome
 Your patron gives you a grimoire called a Book of Shadows.
 When you gain this feature, choose three cantrips from any class's spell list (the three needn't be from the same list).
 Choose one first level spell from any list.
 While the book is on your person, you can cast those cantrips at will and cast the spell by expending the requisite amount of spell points.
 They don't count against your number of cantrips known.
 Regardless of what list they came from, Charisma is your spellcasting modifier for these spells.
 When you gain a level, you can replace the known spell with another that costs less than your spell point limit.